yguitton/training-material/topics/climate/tutorials/jupytergis_collaboration/tutorial.md

 - annefou
 ---

 Welcome to the JupyterGIS collaborative features tutorial.
-JupyterGIS enables seamless sharing of notebooks and GIS files, allowing teams—including GIS specialists, data analysts, and other experts—to work together on spatial projects in a shared environment.
-This guide will provide you with the tools and steps needed to collaborate effectively, using features like real-time editing, cursor tracking, follow mode, and annotations.
+JupyterGIS enables the seamless sharing of notebooks and GIS files, allowing teams—including GIS specialists, data analysts, and other experts—to collaborate on spatial projects in a shared environment.
+This guide will provide the tools and steps needed to collaborate effectively, using features like real-time editing, cursor tracking, follow mode, and annotations.

 ### Motivation
 Collaboration is at the heart of effective GIS projects.
 Teams often include members with diverse backgrounds, skills, and areas of expertise.
 Without robust collaborative tools, it can become challenging to share insights, make real-time decisions, and maintain consistency across project workflows.
 JupyterGIS simplifies collaboration by providing real-time editing, annotations, and interactive features that allow teams to seamlessly integrate their work.

 > <agenda-title></agenda-title>
 >
-> In this tutorial we will learn about:
+> In this tutorial, we will learn about:
 >
 > 1. Launching Your Collaborative Session
 > 2. Sharing Your Document